Research into treatments for prostate cancer

 There is a study looking at symptoms caused by cancer coming back after treatment.
 After treatment for cancer of the breast, lung, prostate or bowel, you have follow up appointments with your specialist doctor.
 But after a few years, if you stay well, these appointments may stop.
 You are then asked to see your GP if you have any new symptoms, or are worried about anything.

+The trial has now closed and we are waiting for the results.
 Researchers looked back at the medical notes of people who went to their GP with symptoms some time after cancer treatment.
 They looked at people whose cancer had come back as well as people whose symptoms were caused by something else.
-The trial aims to find common symptoms of cancer recurrence to help doctors spot the signs that cancer may have come back.
-The trial has now closed.
-You can find details on our clinical trials database.
-Choose 'prostate' from the dropdown menu of cancer types to find prostate cancer trials.
+The researchers hope to find common symptoms of cancer recurrence to help doctors spot the signs that cancer may have come back.

 In the trials and research section you can find information about clinical trials and you can look for trials on our clinical trials database.
 The database has information about the UK trials mentioned on this page.
 Pick 'prostate' from the dropdown list of cancer types.

 Remember that all these new approaches are the subject of ongoing research.
-Until studies are completed that show these new treatments to be effective, they cannot be used as standard therapy for prostate cancer.
-If you are interested in taking part in a clinical trial, you need to ask your specialist if there are any studies that may be suitable for you.
+If you are interested in taking part in a clinical trial, you can ask your specialist if there are any studies that may be suitable for you.

 UK Prostate Link can direct you to more information about research into prostate cancer.